robinagandhi/CYBR4360-8366/Firewalls-iptables.md

 > Start the Ubuntu VM.

-Login to it with username/password: *steal/steal2018* and open a terminal.
+Login to it and open a terminal.
 Let's note the IP address.

 ```bash
 ifconfig